 Since the minibus industry is labour intensive in nature, staff costs accounted for a substantial part of the total operating costs of the Group.
-Apart from the basic remuneration, double pay and/or a discretionary bonus are granted to eligible employees in accordance with the Group's performance and individual's contribution.
+Apart from the basic remuneration, double pay and/or discretionary bonus are granted to eligible employees taking into account the Group's performance and individual's contribution.
 Other benefits including share option scheme, retirement plan and training schemes are also provided to the staff members.
-Employee benefit expenses incurred for the year were HK\$174,849,000 (2015: HK\$160,513,000), representing 50.4% (2015: 45.8%) of the total costs.
-The total employee benefits expenses for the year included a one-off share option expense of HK\$1,433,000 (2015: Nil) in respect of a total of 8,428,000 share options granted to the employees of the Group on 23 September 2015.
-For the headcount of the Group, please refer to the Corporate Social Responsibility section of this annual report.
+Employee benefit expenses incurred for the year were HK\$182,347,000 (2016: HK\$174,849,000), representing 51.6% (2016: 50.4%) of the total costs (excluding the deficit on revaluation of PLB licences and the provision for impairment of PB licences).
+For the headcount of the Group, please refer to the Environmental, Social and Governance Report of this annual report.